Skip to content

 This 1850 map is a recreation of an original 1850 Somerset County map.
 The area hasn’t changed, but towns have forged their own mark on history.

-When you look back at history, and you dig enough, you can find clues that lead you to understand why things happen.
+When you look back at history and dig deep enough, you can find clues that help you understand why things happen.
 While we’re not relying on scientific facts, we did recognize a few things.
-Bedminster was a farming community alongside Bernards Township all through the 1700’s.
-Then, in the late 1800s, Bedminster had a few historic landowners grabbing large tracts of land that took a long time to break up.
-While Bernards Township got a railroad and didn’t have the landed gentry hoarding land.
+Bedminster was a farming community alongside Bernards Township throughout the 1700s.
+Then, in the late 1800s, a few historic landowners grabbed large tracts of land that took a long time to break up.
+While Bernards Township got a railroad, it didn’t have the landed gentry hoarding land.

 Everything looked consistent until Bernards Township broke the trend with an exponential growth period.
 Mr. Local History